unparalleled-js/docs-1/connectors/wrike/new-comment-trigger.md

 # Wrike - New comment trigger

 This trigger picks up comments that are created.

 Each comment is processed as a separate job.
-It checks for new jobs once every poll interval.
-Retrieves up to 7 days of new comments for each poll.
+It checks for new jobs once every poll interval, retrieving up to 7 days of new comments for each poll.

 If the last new comment event is older than 7 days, more than 1 poll will be required to retrieve new comments up to current date & time.
-To manually retrieve new comments, go to the jobs tab and click 'Check now'.

 ![New comment trigger](/assets/images/connectors/Wrike/new-comment-trigger.png)
 *New comment trigger*